Advicent blog, downloadable resources, and videos

 February 1, 2017 by Jen Mysliwicz

-What does every new advisor need to do when they first break into the industry?
-Generate business.
-Advisors, however, often run into problems such as having enough time, man-power, or a small prospect pool.
+What does every new financial advisor need to do when they first break into the industry?
+Obtain new clients.
+Advisors, however, often have difficultly defining their prospecting strategies.

 January 30, 2017 by Dave Kirkeby

 The past year has been a boon for regulatory changes in the North American financial services industry.
 The Investment Industry Association of Canada implemented the final phase of its Client Relationship Model (CRM) framework in July.

 New year, new you?
 It is that time of year where we resolve to make important changes in our lives that will bring us closer to our goals and personal achievements.